K-12 Standard Response Protocol Toolkit

 Historically, schools have taken this scenario-based approach to respond to hazards and threats.
 It’s not uncommon to find a stapled sheaf of papers or even a tabbed binder in a teacher’s desk that describes a variety of things that might happen and the specific response to each event.

 SRP is Action Based

-- Lockout is followed by: "Get Inside.
+- Secure is followed by: "Get Inside.
 Lock outside doors" and is the protocol used to safeguard students and staff within the building.

 - Lockdown is followed by "Locks, Lights, Out of Sight" and is the protocol used to secure individual rooms and keep students quiet and in place.

 - Evacuate is always followed by a location, and is used to move students and staff from one location to a different location in or out of the building.